 4. Review the extent to which the licensee has implemented or assessed methods offering significant potential for reducing occupational radiation exposure by reducing out-of-core radiation sources/fields.
 The following techniques are reported to be available for reducing exposure [See the Electric Power Research Institute (EPRI) report TR-107991, "Radiation Field Control Manual - 1997 Revision," October 1997.]

 (a) PWRs: Methods available now that can provide an immediate impact are (a) chemical decontamination together with a modified pH primary chemistry control program (2.2 ppm Li, pH 7.2- 7.4) and use of Zircalloy fuel grids, and (b) valve maintenance procedures to remove Co debris.
-Methods available now that will have a slower impact are (a) Zircalloy fuel grids without decontamination, (b) of replacement steam generators, c) cobalt replacement guidelines and NOREM valves, (d) use of low-cobalt Inconel 690 tubing for replacement steam generators.
+Methods available now that will have a slower impact are (a) Zircalloy fuel grids without decontamination, (b) electro polishing of replacement steam generators, c) cobalt replacement guidelines and NOREM valves, (d) use of low-cobalt Inconel 690 tubing for replacement steam generators.

 (b) BWRs: Methods available now that can provide an immediate impact are (a) chemical decontamination together with (1) replacement of control blade pins and rollers and (2) zinc injection, (b) installation of cobalt-free feedwater control valves, and c) valve maintenance procedures to remove Co debris.
 [Note: The use of natural zinc injection has resulted in problems at some BWRs.
 The zinc-65 produced by neutron activation of zinc has caused higher radiation fields, higher volumes of radioactive waste, and in at least one case, surface contamination problems.
 As of October 1997, these problems are minimized by the use of depleted zinc.
 The industry is currently developing the most cost effective approach to zinc injection.
-Methods available now that will have a slower impact are (a) pins and rollers replacements and zinc injection without decontamination, (b) /pre-conditioning replacement components, and (c) cobalt replacement guidelines.
+Methods available now that will have a slower impact are (a) pins and rollers replacements and zinc injection without decontamination, (b) electro polishing/pre-conditioning replacement components, and (c) cobalt replacement guidelines.
 Methods showing promise are (a) replacement of in situ pins and rollers, and (b) NOREM cobalt-free hardfacings for valves.

 The techniques above involve cobalt source reduction, preconditioning of out-of-core surfaces, control of crud transport (water chemistry control), and chemical decontamination.